We'll be back with more dynamic speaking events soon!

-With the generous support of The CH Foundation, TTUSHC School of Health Professions, and J.T & Margaret Talkington School of Visual and Performing Arts, The Hub is proud to introduce the Performance Innovation Speaker Series (PIS).
-The PIS is dedicated to advancing West Texas by showcasing innovation through research impact, creative performance, and entrepreneurship.
-Three dynamic keynote speakers have been invited to share how they have advanced their collective thinking of ideas to societal impact!
+The Performance Innovation Speaker Series is dedicated to advancing West Texas by showcasing innovation through research impact, creative performance, and entrepreneurship.
+In 2019, three dynamic keynote speakers were been invited to share how they have advanced their collective thinking of ideas to societal impact!

 See all of our 2019 Speakers